 Thrifting is not a glamorous gig.
 I know that this is not for everyone.
-Some friends have joined me in my thrifting adventure because they thought that it’s so much fun and easy, but the truth is that it’s not.
+Some friends have joined me in my thrifting adventure because they thought that it was so much fun and easy, but the truth is that it’s not.
 It’s a very tiring thing to do.

 Check All Clothes Before You Check Out

-When I started selling clothes, I was too lazy to check the items before check out.
-And I often find damages to clothes once I get home.
+When I started selling clothes, I was too lazy to check the items before checking out.
+And I often find damage to clothes once I get home.
 If the damage were repairable, I bring them to a local seamstress for repair which costs money of course.

 Nowadays, I really have learned my lesson well.
 I always check everything before I pay for the items that I have picked.
-I check the seams, hardware (buttons and zippers, etc) and I check if there are stains and tear on the exterior and on the lining.
+I check the seams, and hardware (buttons and zippers, etc) and I check if there are stains and tears on the exterior and on the lining.

 Once I’m done checking all of the clothes, then I pay at the counter.
 By the way, before I even start looking for clothes, I ask them how much the last price is and I already bargain even before I start.